declension/squeeze-alexa/docs/TROUBLESHOOTING.md

 The skill is installed, but erroring when invoked
 -------------------------------------------------

+### Spoken errors
+:new: Note that in versions 1.2+, `squeeze-alexa` will attempt to get Alexa to respond in semi-English text / cards.
+A bit _HAL-9000_, but it's quicker than checking Cloudwatch logs :smile:

+You can disable this by changing `USE_SPOKEN_ERRORS` to `False` in your settings.

+### Log-based errors

 If everything is installed and the connectivity working, but your Echo is saying "there was a problem with your skill" or similar, try checking the [Cloudwatch logs](https://console.aws.amazon.com/cloudwatch/) (note there's a delay in getting the latest logs).
 The squeeze-alexa logs are designed to be quite readable, and should help track down the problem.